szzhiyang/PerfectWindows/README.md

 * Make full use of start menu.
 This will dramatically boost your working efficiency.
 Pin or drag the frequently used folders, Apps or setting items to start menu.
 Try it now, I believe you will handle it and love it !
 * You can increase or decrease the system volume easily by pressing PAGE UP or PAGE DOWN keys.
 * You can launch your default web browser easily by pressing F1 key.
+* You can launch file explorer ("This PC" or "Computer") easily by pressing Home key.
 * Type BEPERFECT in start menu and run the command anytime you wanna restart your PC or make your Windows experience perfect again.

 ## About the Conservative Mode